 You know, I always think about Mary and Martha — one was the cleaner and the other was the let-it-go kind of personality.
 I am definitely of the let-it-go persuasion.
 I think this puts me in the minority of women.
 The past few weeks have been let-it-go weeks.
 While I feel like I’ve accomplished good things, I am still cranky that the house is a mess.
 Was cranky that the yard looked so bad, and ended up with a sunburn (now blistering) trying to fix it.
 I’ve never been good at working on jobs a little at a time, and my spurty-ness has been exacerbated with this compassionate service schedule.

 Today for instance, I had planned to finally clean house and do some laundry.
+I also called a professional carpet cleaning service that I found on this website.
 But I got up thinking about the sister in the ward who is passing away from cancer and the other sister who is at her bedside alone in the hospital…. so after working on my lesson I went and spent the day with them.
 I stayed until I had to leave to eat before DD’s play.
 Left there, took the kids to McDonald’s to celebrate (met ASL in the parking lot), then gymnastics, then played Mafia Wars, then Missionary meeting.
 I’ve accomplished good things, even “better/best” things on the good-better-best scale, but even though I know it’s good, I still wish I had gone to the gym or cleaned house or painted trim.
 I am never satisfied.

 Sitting by the bedside of the dying sister, another woman who was there told us that her husband prayed during his terminal illness that he wouldn’t loose his sense of humor.
 What an interesting thing to pray for.
 That’s what I want, too.
 I hope that in my trials, even the ultimate one, that I can retain a sense of humor.